 Susan, “We get Fratelli regularly, there aren’t chefs on my side of the compound, there is prepared food delivery.
 Taylor and Lacy heat, we eat.”

 “How’s Felicia been?
 Getting to know her?”

 “She’s sweet, likes Taylor being all over her.
-Lacy and I are almost fifteen years older than Taylor, I think it’s fair for her to have a younger pal.
+Lacy and I are ten years older than Taylor, I think it’s fair for her to have a younger pal.
 She certainly is lovely to look at, big grey-blue eyes, shiny copper hair, lips to lose yourself in.”

 “Lose yourself yet?”